by Dr. Irv Bromberg, University of Toronto, Canada

 Click here to see charts of the variation of daytime length with latitude throughout the year 133KB.This chart shows that in both the north and south hemisphere the dates of equal length daytime and nightime (where the daytime lengths cross the 12-hour line) are several days prior to the spring equinox and several days after the autumn equinox.
 The gaps separating the 12-hour days from the equinoxes are unequal and differ between hemispheres, because of differences in Earth’s orbital velocity, and are shorter at higher latitudes (further away from the equator), because the length of day changes more rapidly near the equinoxes at latitudes further away from the equator, as shown in the chart.

-To find astronomically accurate equinoxes and solstices for the charts below, I used numerical integration, which is arguably the "gold standard" for celestial mechanics, and which is easy to do using SOLEX, a "postcard-ware" computer program written by Professor Aldo Vitagliano of the Chemistry Department at the University of Naples, Italy.
-For more information about SOLEX, please see my "Length of the Seasons" web page at <http://www.sym454.org/seasons/>.
+To find astronomically accurate equinoxes and solstices for the charts below, I used numerical integration, which is arguably the "gold standard" for celestial mechanics, and which is easy to do using SOLEX, a free computer program written by Professor Aldo Vitagliano of the Department of Chemical Sciences at the University of Naples Federico II, Italy.
+For more information about SOLEX, please see my "Length of the Seasons" web page at <"http://individual.utoronto.ca/kalendis/seasons.htm"> or the SOLEX home page at <http://www.solexorb.it>.

 The SOLEX integration was carried out in terms of Terrestrial Time (usually abbreviated TT but indicated as TDT within SOLEX), with Delta T switched off and the geographic locale set to the Equator at the Prime Meridian, over the range of dates corresponding to the first 10000 years of the Hebrew Calendar.